Ibrahim-Furkan-Yaygin/Structural-Analysis-Toolkit/README.md

 - Keeping each solver as an independent module
 - Using CAD geometry as an input
 - Providing visual checks during the analysis process
-- Comparing selected results with established FEA software for validation
+- Comparing selected results with established FEA software or analytical solutions for validation
 - Expanding the toolkit gradually through independent modules

 ## Planned Development